chrisparsons83/chris-parsons.com/src/jeopardy.md

 Fun notes:

 - Yes, I almost swore on my first response.
 It was great.
+- So the way interviewing works is that before you show up, you fill out a good 12-page questionnaire asking you questions like "bring 5 things to a desert island" and "what's something unusual about you that no one else has done".
+Then, before your episode, the contestant coordinators will select a few topics from that questionnaire and practice an interview on each one.
+They then circle the one that is the most interesting for Alex to read, but Alex is allowed to go off and choose anything on the card if he wants.
+The contestant coordinator and I both decided me talking about eggs was the opposite of interesting, and me talking about tennis was way better.
+Alex decided to go rogue, and that's why I have probably one of the worst interview topics in _Jeopardy!_ history.
 - My Final Jeopardy answer was basically a guess.
 I could remember a TV ad at the time for Chicago and I could remember a prison cell.
+I had no idea about any of the other hints in that Final Jeopardy.
 I've watched it since, I promise.
 - They tape five episodes in a day, and between the Wednesday and Thursday episodes was the lunch break on the Sony Studios lot.
 I had so much adrenaline rushing through me for a good 20 minutes after this game that I couldn't even fathom eating, and I've never seen my hands shaking as much as they did then.

 [J!
 Archive](https://www.j-archive.com/showgame.php?game_id=3262)